Marie Boozer

-Marie Boozer (1846 – 1908) was an American socialite and French countess.
+Marie Boozer (1846 – 1908) was an American socialite and countess.
 From provincial antebellum South Carolina, she escaped with the Union army to New York and ascended into high society.
 After her divorce she became a member of the Paris demimonde before marrying a count/diplomat and traveling the world.
 In the process she became an early example of a celebrity pursued by gossip and rumors.

 Parentage

 Marie Boozer was from a very patriotic family.
 Her mother was born Amelia Sees in Philadelphia on 30 January 1819.
 Amelia's grandfather emigrated from France with his Huguenot family and fought as a lieutenant in a Philadelphia militia during the American Revolution.
 Her father, George Sees, was a Philadelphia constable.
 Amelia's mother, Mary Carr Sees came from Northern Ireland and Amelia's maternal uncle was the renowned Philadelphian Robert Carr, who knew Benjamin Franklin, fought as a lieutenant colonel in the War of 1812, and printed multiple volumes of one of the first English language bibles in America.

 In 1837, 18-year old Amelia's first marriage was out of pity for a gravely-ill Thomas Harned on his deathbed, who died the next day.
 She met an older South Carolina businessman Peter Burton, who was visiting Philadelphia, and married him in 1840.
 They returned to Columbia, where Burton died of a seizure sometime in 1846, leaving Amelia several months pregnant.
 Mary Amelia Peter Burton was probably born in December 1846.
 The 1850 census gave her age as three and the 1860 census gave thirteen.
 (Note: The 1848 and 1850 birthdates for Boozer in some sources were clearly incorrect, considering the 1848 name change by David Boozer and the consistent early census data.)

 Amelia moved to nearby Newberry and married David Boozer in September 1847.
 David had the child's name changed to Mary Sarah Amelia Boozer in November 1848.
 In February 1850, David killed himself while Amelia was at church, leaving a substantial estate of $10,000 to $15,000.
 (Note: A church hearing cleared Amelia of accusations that she drove Boozer to suicide or was having an affair with Dr. Hugh Toland.)

 Amelia returned to Columbia with her child.
 She was the subject of gossip and worked as a seamstress, so for that and other reasons, she could not join in Columbia's highest social circles.
 She married Jacob Feaster in 1852.
 They had three children and the third half-sister Ethland was important in Marie Boozer's life.
 The Feaster family was doing well financially and Jacob Feaster loved young Marie Boozer.